IMS - Blog

 Hey, these are just scenarios I’m making up off the top of my head.
 I don’t know what your family’s like.
 Maybe for you, spending holidays with the family is nothing short of a giant love bomb filled with endless joy and wonder.
 I truly hope that’s the case.
 But family isn’t the only thing that triggers stress and anxiety around the holidays.
 For some people there are big emotions around spending money.
 Gifts, traveling, maybe eating out more often than the rest of the year.
 It can all mean a big hit to the pocketbook.
 For others, just the disruption of regular routine during the holiday season can send them into an anxiety vortex.

 Whatever the case may be, any and every challenge the holidays bring are best met by managing your state.
 Holding that love-based state through thick and thin.
 If you’ve been working with us for a while now, take those tools, techniques, and strategies out for a spin and really kill it at the office Christmas party that you usually dread going to.
 If you’re new to IMS or just thinking about dipping your toes in, think about the strategies I talked about above, then join us in the new year for our Power Series.
-We’ll get you all tuned up, not just for holiday season 2024, but for any and every occasion that might present emotional triggers for you.
+We’ll get you all tuned up, not just for the holiday season, but for any and every occasion that might present emotional triggers for you.
 Click HERE to learn more about the Power Series and sign up today!